gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_LEDs.rst

 ----------------------------------------

 | The maqueen buggy has 4 LEDs below the buggy.

+.. py:class:: MaqueenNeoPixels()

+    | Set up the buggy's LEDs for use.
+    | Use ``headlights = maqueen.MaqueenNeoPixels()`` to use the buggy's LEDs.

-| Import the maqueen module and set up the buggy and LEDs.
+| The code below imports the maqueen module and sets up the LEDs.

 .. code-block:: python